Luke-Mason/ObsidianVault/Biblical Slavery.md

 4. ~~There's no compensation or benefit for you; only the  slaver benefits~~
 5. You are forced to stay for life against your will

 So what is the proper understanding of 'property' here?
-In Hebrew the word is 'achuzzah'
+In Hebrew the word is 'achuzzah', and is not in reference to a person's value but is reference to the value of their labour output, referring back to the example of sporting players being bought and sold for different teams.

+Let's read mo

 What about where it says that God must keep the foreigners as slaves for their whole lives?
 Consider the context in [Leviticus 25:46 (NIV)] "you **can** bequeath them to your children as inherited property and **can** make them slaves for life...," and [Leviticus 25 (ESV)] "You **may** bequeath them to your sons after you to inherit as a possession forever.
 You **may** make slaves of them...".
 Nothing says you must or shall.